 Why you should use a softbox lighting kit for your YouTube video lighting

-Softlight can be produced by making the lightbulb appear to be as large possible.
+Soft light can be produced by making the lightbulb appear to be as large as possible.
 That can be done by placing one or two large light diffusers in front of the bulb.
 The diffuser is usually thin white nylon material.
 Once lit by the bulb, the whole surface of the diffuser becomes the light source.

-Light manufacturers use this principal to create various types of lighting, including softboxes and it’s this type of light I would recommend when making videos in your home video studio.
+Light manufacturers use this principle to create several types of video lighting, including softboxes.
+It’s this type of light I would recommend when making videos in your home video studio.

 My recommended YouTube lighting kit

 Professional lighting can be expensive, but you would do well to avoid those pricey pieces of hardware.
 You will find plenty of affordable light kits online.
 Depending on what you are after you can spend anywhere between about $50 to around $250.
 When I started, I got a two softbox light set.
 I’ve since found almost the same light kit on Amazon for less than I paid for my original lights.

 My starter YouTube lighting kit is affordable, performs well, and will remain useful when you upgrade from your YouTube beginner’s equipment.
 It’s the Studio FX 1600W softbox lighting kit.
 It provides the right balance between price, the amount of light produced, and ease of use.

 Each corner of the softbox hood is stretched open using a steel tension rod.
 Fitting these rods adds a little time during set up but they make the kit cheaper than auto pop-up softboxes such as the Linco Softboxes.

 The CFL light bulbs are daylight balanced, so you don’t have to worry if you have windows letting in light.
 Each light bank takes 4 CFL bulbs and with two power switches on the back of the light bank, you can run the softbox at full or half power, depending on your required brightness.